andythetechnerd03/andy-blog/README.md

 ## Work Experience
 ### AI Engineer @ FPT Software AI Center | _August 2024 - Present_
-- Built a system for Non-Disclosure Agreement (NDA) verification using agent system.
+- Built a system for Non-Disclosure Agreement (NDA) verification.
 - Still working... (will update soon)

 ### Data Engineer @ FPT Software | _November 2023 - August 2024_
 - Built data pipeline for a large-scale data processing system, complex visualization and predictive modeling (raw data approximately > 10GB).
-- Learned a powerful low-code Data Science platform, which helped the team automate the data pipeline flow and reduce the time to finalize the project.
+- Learned and implemented a powerful low-code Data Science platform, which helped the team automate the data pipeline flow and reduce the time to finalize the project.
-- Cut down data processing time by 50% by optimizing the data type, asynchronous programming, and accelerated hardware.
+- Cut down data processing time and memory footprint by several times by optimizing the data type, asynchronous programming, and accelerated hardware.
 - Addressed chatbot limitations such as topic drift and datetime reasoning using clustering and function calling.
 - Prepared question-answer data pairs to fine-tune a Large Multimodal Model on face description system.